withstudiocms/create-studiocms/package/README.md

 CLI Utility Toolkit used for setting up a new project using a StudioCMS Ecosystem packages, as well as other utilities.

-> [!WARNING]
-> This package has not yet been released.
-The goal is to release this alongside the StudioCMS `v0.1.0-beta.8` release!

 ## Quickstart

 ### Use with NPM